 The Case for Books

-My father, in addition to parenting all 13 of us and working as a full-time machinist, pastored churches.
-He had a room filled with books where he prepared messages.
+In addition to parenting 13 children and working as a full-time machinist, my father was a pastor.
+He had a room filled with books where he prepared his messages.

-Mother, in her quest of homeschooling upwards of a dozen kids at a time, was always acquiring new books.
-I still remember the feeling of anticipation, taking a new one to my room at bedtime, wondering what I’d discover.
+My Mother, in her quest of homeschooling upwards of a dozen kids at a time, always acquired new books.
+History, novels, biographies, self-help, you name it; I still remember the feeling of anticipation, taking a new one to my room at bedtime, wondering what I’d discover.

 She encouraged us to read whatever we were interested in.
-That instilled the practice and desire for reading, that has proven to be something life transforming.
+That instilled the practice and desire for reading, which has proven to be something life transforming.

-When I was 20, I read Rich Dad, Poor Dad for the first time.
+I read Rich Dad, Poor Dad for the first time when I was 20.
 This began my insatiable appetite to study success.
 Since then, I’ve acquired over 500 books in my personal library.
 Admittedly, when my son was born, while simultaneously growing a new business, my reading habits fell off for a while.
-However, in the last year, I’ve ratcheted it back to 2-3 per month.
+However, in the last year, I’ve ratcheted it back to 2–3 per month.